Recess (album)

-Recess is the debut studio album by American record producer Skrillex, released on March 14, 2014, by Owsla, Big Beat Records, and Atlantic Records.
+Recess is the debut studio album by American record producer Skrillex, initially released in Australia on March 14, 2014, and in Europe on March 17, 2014, by Owsla, Big Beat Records, and Atlantic Records.
 It was recorded between 2013 and 2014 whilst Skrillex was touring around the world.

 Recess received mixed reviews from music critics.
 It charted in multiple countries worldwide and became his highest-charting release in the United States and the United Kingdom.
 Rolling Stone later ranked it at number 22 on their 50 Best Albums of 2014 list.

 Marketing

 Promotion

 On March 7, 2014, Skrillex took part in an "ask me anything" online Reddit post.
 To coincide with this question-and-answer session, his website was changed to redirect to a page featuring a talking alien face, based on the Apple emoji.
 "The face played short samples from album tracks when you clicked it."
 He released a mobile app, Alien Ride, on the same day which features an arcade-style objective where the spaceship has to destroy asteroids.
 The app displayed a countdown.

 When the countdown reached zero, the first song from the album was available to stream through the app.
 This continued in regular 30 minute intervals until the entire album was streamable for a limited time via the app.